Each person is different. There is no diet that works for everyone.

-I strictly avoided PUFA for many years, but now I don’t fear from quality sources like fish and high-grade olive oil, and a few other whole-food sources.
-While I believe PUFA intake should be kept lower, I also believe the omega-3 to -6 ratio does matter, 2) some PUFA is essential for robust health, and 3) what’s most important is that adequate fat-soluble vitamins are supplied rather thatn complete avoidance of PUFA.
-When I go too low in PUFA, I feel worse — and I repeatedly feel better incorporating some back into the diet — from quality sources, of course.
+I strictly avoided PUFA for many years, but now I don’t fear it from quality sources like fish, high-grade olive oil, and a few other whole-food sources.
+While I believe PUFA intake is best kept moderate, I also believe 1) the omega-3 to -6 ratio does matter, 2) some PUFA is essential for robust health, and 3) what’s most important is that adequate fat-soluble vitamins are supplied rather thatn complete avoidance of PUFA.
+When I go too low in PUFA, I feel worse — and I repeatedly feel better incorporating some back into the diet.

 Formerly, Low Fiber

-This was true for me — for years fiber came from a few bites of raw carrots at each meal.
-This small amount of good, quality carrot fiber kept my tummy happy and kept me regular.
+For years, a few bites of raw carrots at each meal was my fiber intake.
+This small amount of good, quality carrot fiber kept my tummy happier and kept me regular.

-Fiber is super important to soak up toxins in the gut from liver detoxification and metabolic waste.
+Fiber is critically important to soak up toxins and metabolic waste dumped into the gut from liver detoxification.

-Another way to get more fiber in is to eat your fiber in-between meals.
+Another way to get more fiber is to eat fiber in-between meals.
 This is especially beneficial when fiber is poorly tolerated.

-Excellent, digestible sources of fiber include raw carrots and celery, any cooked vegetable, and fiber supplements such as apple pectin and FOS.
+Excellent, digestible sources of fiber include raw carrots and celery, any cooked vegetable, and fiber supplements such as apple pectin, HMO, or FOS.

 Progress = Less Restriction, More Variety

-This means that as we heal, we’ll actually feel better eating a more varied diet — rather than the restrictive diets we were forced to rely on in the past.
+We’ll begin to feel better when eating a more varied diet, too — rather than the restrictive diets we were forced to rely on in the past.

-Ultimately, however, fixing my gut (and all the components that entails, such as the circadian rhythm, nutrition, and environmental health) allowed me to move beyond my restricted diet — and with better results, more freedom and less stress in my daily life, and better health overall.
+Ultimately, however, fixing my gut (and all the components that entails, such as the circadian rhythm, nutrition, and environmental health) allowed me to move beyond my restricted diet — with better results, more freedom and less stress in my daily life, and better health overall.

 After some time balancing macros, it’s easy to transition to a more intuitive style of eating.
-That said, it’s always a good idea to have an understanding of your macro ratios, whether you’re tracking or using intuition.
+Even as you eat intuitively, it’s always a good idea to have an basic idea about your macro ratios.

 The Cronometer app makes it super easy to learn the nutrient quality of food.